Best native plants for Midwest gardens

 Carolyn Harstad, 2013

 Carolyn’s writing feels like you have a friend beside you, chatting over coffee.
-A great resource for Midwestern gardens.
+An excellent resource for Midwestern gardens.

 Go Native!
 Gardening with Native Plants and Wildflowers in the Lower Midwest